sophatvathana-slash/serverless-multi-region/README.md

     # Explicity specify the regional domain name.
     # This must be unique per stage but must be the same in each region for failover to function properly
     regionalDomainName: ${self:custom.dns.domainName}-${opt:stage}
-    # Specify the resource path for the healthcheck (only applicable if you don't specify a healthcheckId below)
-    # the default is /${opt:stage}/healthcheck
-    healthCheckResourcePath: /${opt:stage}/healthcheck
     # Settings per region for API Gateway and Route 53
     us-east-1:
       # Specify a certificate by its ARN